Best solution for replacement of missing teeth

-If you wear full dentures, then you can keep wearing this throughout the healing period once it has been modified after the surgery.
+If you wear full dentures, then you can keep wearing these throughout the healing period once it has been modified after surgery.

 Single Crowns and Bridges retained by implants will be fixed and only be placed and removed by the dentist.
 However if you have a complete denture which is fixed to the implants( balls, locators or bars) then you’ll be able to take them out for cleaning.

-In certain circumstances directly after extraction implants can be placed in the hole left by the root immediately which is called an Immediate Implant.
-An Immediate Implant can be fitted from start to finish in one appointment.
+In certain circumstances directly after extraction, an implant can be placed in the hole left by the root which is called an Immediate Implant.
+An Immediate Implant can be placed in one appointment.

 Usually implants need to be integrated with the bone after they have been placed.
 This takes at least 3-6 months and a second small surgery is necessary to fit the abutment and final crown.

-Unless there are not systemic contraindications, Subject to bone availability there is the chance to replace teeth with implants.
+Unless there are systemic contraindications and subject to bone availability, there is the chance to replace teeth with implants.

 Implants can be placed only if the state of the bone (Quality & Quantity) in the jaw is reasonable.
-Your dentist will arrange for a number of tests and If they find out there is not enough, or if it is not healthy enough, it may not be possible to place implants without Guided Tissue Regeneration, Bone Grafting , Sinus Lift,Connective Tissue Graft, Ridge Expansion etc, first.
-These could be prevented in many cases by Ridge preservation & right techniques at the time of extraction which saves the bone from shrinkage & changes after an Extraction.
+Your dentist will arrange for a number of tests and If they find out there is not enough bone, or if it is not healthy enough, it may not be possible to place implants without Guided Tissue Regeneration, Bone Grafting , Sinus Lift,Connective Tissue Graft, Ridge Expansion etc, first.
+These could be prevented in many cases by Ridge preservation & the right technique at the time of extraction, which saves the bone from shrinkage & changes after an Extraction.

-As you see in video the bone shrinks after an extraction.
-This shrinkage can be prevented or minimized in many cases by Ridge preservation & right techniques at the time of extraction which saves the bone from shrinkage and makes placing an implant easier without grafting techniques.
+As you see in the video the bone shrinks after an extraction.
+This shrinkage can be prevented or minimized in many cases by Ridge preservation and the right technique at the time of extraction as stated earlier, which saves the bone from shrinkage and makes placing an implant easier without grafting techniques.

 What is socket (ridge) preservation?
 Why is it needed?

 Once a tooth is lost, the bone and gum will begin to recede.
-If you later decide to have an Implant fitted it may mean that the Implant would sit too high or the Crown would sit too low without a bone graft.
-This can be prevented in many cases by Ridge preservation & right techniques at the time of extraction which minimizes the bone shrinkage & changes after an Extraction.
+If you later decide to have an Implant fitted then it may mean that the Implant would sit too high or the Crown would sit too low without a bone graft.
+This can be prevented in many cases by Ridge preservation, see also changes after an Extraction.

 Once a tooth is lost, the bone and gum will begin to recede.
 If you later decide to have an Implant fitted it may mean that the Implant would sit too high or the Crown would sit too low without a bone graft.
 This can be prevented in many cases by Ridge preservation & right techniques at the time of extraction which minimize the bone shrinkage & changes after an Extraction.

-- A Bridge can be attached to 4/6 or 8 Implants placed in Jaw.
+- A Bridge can be attached to 4/6 or 8 Implants placed in the jaw.

-- A conventional denture without any fixation element to Jaw.
+- A conventional denture without any fixation element to the jaw.